AI in retail: 9 questions answered by our in-house expertsBy Tom Summerfield on July 22, 2020

-At June’s Masters of AI event, Peak’s in-house retail experts, Tom Summerfield (Retail Director and former Head of Commerce at Footasylum) and Manjit Curtis (Retail Customer Success Manager) talked us through AI in retail and the ways the industry is adapting and changing as we enter the new normal.
+At June’s Masters of AI event, Peak’s in-house retail experts, Tom Summerfield (Retail Director and former Head of Commerce at Footasylum) and Manjit Curtis (Head of Strategic Content & Comms) talked us through AI in retail and the ways the industry is adapting and changing as we enter the new normal.

 After the event, our retail dream team fielded a number of questions from attendees who were considering implementing AI into their businesses, but weren’t sure where to start.
 Here are some of the most interesting Q&As from the event, with Peak’s dynamic duo providing you with their cutting-edge insights and highlighting the main do’s and don’ts of implementing AI in retail effectively.